scds/rdm-best-practices/index.md

 <!-- Estimate the time the workshop will take to complete.
 Feel free to remove this. -->
 ## Duration
 This module will take around 1 to 2 hours, however feel free to work at your own pace!

+## Watch the Recording
+If you'd prefer to watch a video version of this module, navigate to the "[Workshop Recordings](previousOffering)" page.